 - 6. Thredd replies to Apata with Biometric as the type of authentication (based on what you registered the card for using the API and on the default types set up for your cards). - 7.
 Apata calls Thredd to start Biometric or Out of Band authentication. - 8.
 Thredd sends a message to your 3D Secure service endpoint, to start authenticating using Biometrics. - 9.
 Apata shows the Biometric screens to the cardholder.
 This informs the cardholder that they will need to authenticate using your smart device app. - 10.
-You connect to your cardholder via your Biometric or In-App customer smart device application. - 11.
-The cardholder authenticates using your smart device app (e.g., by scanning their fingerprint or face using their smart device) - 12.
-When the authentication session is complete, then you must return the result of the Biometric authentication to Thredd, using the DelegateSCAValidation API. - 13.
-Thredd waits for your validate response (DelegateSCAValidation API) and sends the results back to Apata. - 14.
+Your organisation sends a push notification to your cardholder and routes them to your bank app. - 11.
+The cardholder authenticates from the bank app (e.g., by scanning their fingerprint or face using their smart device). - 12.
+If the customer is performing the transaction from the merchant's app, the following steps happen: - a.
+When the authentication session is complete, then you must return the result of the Biometric authentication to Thredd, using the DelegateSCAValidation API. - b.
+If you have received the merchant app redirect URL in the DelegateSCANotification API from Thredd, you can call this URL.
+The URL takes the customer from the banking app back to the merchant app.

+- 13. Thredd waits for your validate response (DelegateSCAValidation API) and sends the results back to Apata. - 14.
 Apata returns the results to the merchant.